All guides are bilingual and are trained in First Aid and rescue

 CHANGES: It is FREE to change the tour date before 5:00 pm (La Paz time) 3 days before the tour begins.

-NO SHOWS & CANCELLATIONS: If you cancel before 5:00 pm (La Paz time) 3 days before the tour begins, a 10% administration fee will apply.
+NO SHOWS & CANCELLATIONS: If you cancel before 5:00 pm (La Paz time) 3 days before the tour begins, a 10% administration fee will apply (+ the card fee).
 After this time, there is a 100% no show or cancellation fee.